 target: /config

-In this example we will use cqlsh
+In this example we will use cqlsh to connect to our cluster.

 Configuration

-file to have a single Cassandra source.
+First we will create our topology.yaml file to have a single Cassandra source.
 This will:

 - Define how Shotover listens for incoming connections from our client (

-). - Configure Shotover to connect to the Cassandra node via our defined remote address.
+cqlsh). - Configure Shotover to connect to the Cassandra node via our defined remote address.

 - Configure Shotover to rewrite all Cassandra ports with our Shotover port when the client connects